 A: When the district provides numbers to the building administration, that building or program also gets a date to come down to JSCEE and present the budget to a team of district administrators for review and acceptance.
-Typically, it is the principal who appears at these arena presentations, but many principals recognize that it is good practice and in keeping with the spirit of the partnership agreement to bring along a BLT member or two.
-Missing an arena date means rescheduling and delay so principals do not want to miss these dates.
+Typically, it is the school leader who appears at these arena presentations, but many school leaders recognize that it is good practice and in keeping with the spirit of the partnership agreement to bring along a BLT member or two.
+Missing an arena date means rescheduling and delay so school leaders do not want to miss these dates.